Introduction: UK Train and Weather Display

-This instructable is for a battery powered UK train departures display.
+This instructable is for a battery powered UK train departures and weather display.
 It used the National Rail OpenLDBWS database to get real time train departure information for a particular local railway station and display it.
+It uses openweather database to get 5 day forecast for a city and display it

 It has the following features